Heather and Roy Gawlick

-Heather Gawlick has a 6th degree black belt in Aikido.
+Heather Gawlick began her training in 1994 and is now a Shihan (master level 6th degree black belt) in Aikido.
 She founded Shinju Dojo in Albuquerque, New Mexico in 1999.
-She began her Aikido training in Espanola, New Mexico in 1994 and spent many mat hours at Windsong Dojo in Oklahoma City and went to many seminars hosted by Karl Geis in Houston, Texas.
+She has spent many mat hours at Windsong Dojo in Oklahoma City and went to many seminars hosted by Karl Geis in Houston, Texas.

-Roy Gawlick has a 5th degree black belt in Aikido.
-He opened Lions Gate Aikido in Vancouver, British Columbia in 2001.
-Roy started his training in Houston, Texas, at Karl Geis' dojo in 1997.
+Roy Gawlick started his training in Houston, Texas with Karl Geis in 1997.
+He is now a godan (5th degree black belt) in Aikido.
+He opened Lions Gate Aikido in Vancouver, British Columbia Canada in 2001.

-Heather and Roy met at an Aikido seminar in Houston.
+Heather and Roy met at an Aikido seminar with Karl Geis in Houston.
 After they married, Heather moved to Vancouver, Canada where they reopened the Dojo together.
-In 2018, they moved to Longview, Washington where they currently enjoy teaching.
+In 2018, they moved to Longview / Kelso, Washington where they currently enjoy teaching.

 There are several styles of Aikido.
-Aikido is a martial art originating with Morihei Ueshiba (1883 - 1969) in Japan.
+Aikido is a martial art originating from Morihei Ueshiba (1883 - 1969) in Japan.

 One of Ueshiba's students was Kenji Tomiki (1900 - 1979).
 Tomiki also trained with Jigoro Kano, the founder of Judo.
 As a long-standing professor at Waseda University, he was concerned with developing a style of Aikido that would be easy to teach and quick to learn, as well as being effective.

 Karl Geis (1933 - 2014) learned Aikido in Japan at the Kodokan.
 He was promoted to 6th degree black belt in Aikido by Kenji Tomiki and became one of the founders of the Fugakukai International Association.
-(Fugakukai was started by Karl Geis, Tsunako Miyake, Takeshi Inoue, Hiroaki (Riki) Kogure, and Yoji Kondo.)
 Karl was awarded a 10th degree black belt in both Judo and Aikido.
 He held a 9th degree black belt in Jodo.
 Karl Geis is listed in the Black Belt Magazine Hall of Fame.